TheArchitectDev/Architect.DomainModeling/README.md

 ### Construct Once

 From the domain model's perspective, any instance is constructed only once.
 The domain model does not care if it is serialized to JSON or persisted in a database before being reconstituted in main memory.
-The object is considered to have lived on.
+Functionally, the object is considered to have lived on.

 As such, constructors in the domain model should not be re-run when objects are reconstituted.
 The source generators provide this property:

-- Each generated `IIdentity<T>` and `WrapperValueObject<TValue>` comes with a JSON converter for both System.Text.Json and Newtonsoft.Json, each of which deserialize without the use of (parameterized) constructors.
+- Each generated `IIdentity<T>` and `IWrapperValueObject<TValue>` applies a JSON converter for both System.Text.Json and Newtonsoft.Json, each of which deserialize without the use of (parameterized) constructors.
-- Each generated `ValueObject` will have an empty default constructor for deserialization purposes, with a `[JsonConstructor`] attribute for both System.Text.Json and Newtonsoft.Json.
+- Each generated regular `IValueObject` will have an empty default constructor for deserialization purposes, with a `[JsonConstructor`] attribute for both System.Text.Json and Newtonsoft.Json.
 Declare its properties with `private init` and add a `[JsonInclude]` and `[JsonPropertyName("StableName")]` attribute to allow them to be rehydrated.
-- If the generated [Entity Framework mappings](#entity-framework-conventions) are used, all domain objects are reconstituted without the use of (parameterized) constructors.
+- If the generated [Entity Framework conventions](#entity-framework-conventions) are used, all domain objects are reconstituted without the use of (parameterized) constructors.
-- Third party extensions can use the methods on `DomainObjectSerializer` to (de)serialize according to the same conventions.
+- Third-party extensions can use the methods on `DomainObjectSerializer` to (de)serialize according to the same conventions.

 ## Serialization

 First and foremost, serialization of domain objects for _public_ purposes should be avoided.
-To expose data outside of the bounded context, create separate contracts and adapters to convert back and forth.
+To ingest data and/or expose data outside of the bounded context, create separate contracts, with mappers to convert back and forth.
-It is advisable to write such adapters manually, so that a compiler error occurs when changes to either end would break the adaptation.
+It is advisable to write such mappers manually, so that a compiler error occurs when changes to either end would break the mapping.

-Serialization inside the bounded context is useful, such as for persistence, be it in the form of JSON documents or in relational database tables.
+Serialization of domain objects _within_ the bounded context is useful, such as for persistence, be it in the form of JSON documents or in relational database tables.

 ### Identity and WrapperValueObject Serialization

-The generated JSON converters and Entity Framework mappings (optional) end up calling the generated `Serialize` and `Deserialize` methods, which are fully customizable.
+The generated JSON converters and Entity Framework conventions (optional) end up calling the generated `Serialize` and `Deserialize` methods, which are fully customizable.
 Deserialization uses the default constructor and the value property's initializer (`{ get; private init }`).
 Fallbacks are in place in case a value property was manually declared with no initializer.